seqan/seqan/manual/source/Tutorial/GettingStarted/Metafunctions.rst

 Metafunctions
 =============

+Learning Objective
+  You will be introduced to the concept of metafunctions and get to know some useful SeqAn metafunctions on the way.

+Difficulty
+  Medium.

+Duration
+  30 min

+Prerequisites
+  Basic C or C++ knowledge

 Generic algorithms usually have to know certain types that correspond to their arguments.
 An algorithm on containers may need to know which type of values are stored in the string, or what kind of iterator we need to access it.
 The usual way in the STL is to define the value type of a class like ``vector`` as a *member typedef* of this class, so it can be retrieved by ``vector::value_type``.